rayaman/multi/README.md

-# Multi Version: 16.0.0 - Getting the priorities straight
+# Multi Version: 16.0.0 - Connecting the dots
 **Key Changes**
 - Expanded connection logic
 - New integration priorityManager
 - Tests for threads
 - Consistent behavior between the threading integrations
+- Improved love2d threading
 - Bug fixes

 Found an issue?
 Please [submit it](https://github.com/rayaman/multi/issues) and someone will look into it!